marksuth/marksuth/README.md

 ### Hi, I'm Mark Sutherland

-I'm a Web & Mobile, Developer & Digital Creative based in Leicester, UK.
+I'm a Web & Mobile Developer & Digital Creative based in Leicester, UK.

 My personal site can be found at [marksuth.dev](https://marksuth.dev), where I post on a fairly regular basis about the projects I'm working on and stuff that interests me.